culpgrant/Chicago_Bulls_API/README.md

 What data does it have?
 - It has the Bulls Box Score Data from the 2020-2021 season.

+Endpoints?
+- The three .md files within this Repository have all the information associated with the three endpoints available currently.

 # Sample Response:
 {
     "statusCode": "200",